pchaganti/gx-ariana/README.md

 ## Code processing disclaimer

-We need to process (but never store!) your JS/TS code files on our server based in EU in order to have Ariana work with it.
+We process (but never store!) your JS/TS code files on our server based in EU.
 It is not sent to any third-party including any LLM provider.
 An enterprise plan will come later with enterprise-grade security and compliance.
 If that is important to you, [please let us know](https://discord.gg/Y3TFTmE89g).

 ## Licence